 Now that’s quite a difference, isn’t it?

 First of all, what is a defined benefit plan?
 It is a retirement plan set up by an employer that provides a fixed benefit to employee when they retire.
 The payout is determined by actuarial assumptions that are based upon age of participants, projected returns, etc.

 It’s important to note that all risk in this scenario lies with the business owner.
 The company, not the employee, makes annual funding contributions each year.
 These contributions are invested in accordance with the risk and return assumptions set by the actuaries.
 The goal is to grow the funds to the required level so that payouts can happen as planned.

 This tip about finance for small business owners comes with a caveat: a defined benefit plan only makes sense for your business if you are willing to shoulder the administrative fees and outsource the maintenance of the plan to a third party..
 Although these fees will be significant, the hope is that the savings you reap by putting away more money on a tax-deferred basis will outweigh the costs.

 The list of available retirement plans isn’t limited just to 401(k)s and defined benefit plans.
 There are many alternatives.
 For example, Roth 401(k) plans have become popular.
 A Roth 401(k) is a retirement vehicle into which you make post-tax contributions.
 The money grows on a tax-free basis.
 Just like a traditional 401(k), a Roth 401(k) can include a matching option and has contribution limits determined by the IRS.

 One of the benefits of using a Roth, as opposed to Traditional, 401(k), is the relief from uncertainty about tax laws.
 Nobody can predict what tax rates will be in the future.
-Another benefit is knowing that you have already paid the IRS what is due and you don’t have to worry anymore!
+This brings us to another tips for business owners: there is great comfort in knowing that you have already paid the IRS what is due and you don’t have to worry anymore!